SyncfusionExamples/blazor-faq-openid-connect/README.md

 # Blazor faq openid connect

-This sample explains how to connect faq openid in Blazor application.
+This sample explains that how to implement the Blazor Authentication OpenID connect.

 ## Prerequisites

-Visual Studio 2022
+* Visual Studio 2022
+* Visual Studio Code

 ## How to run this application?